Zaky7/MyPython-Archives/README.md

-# MyPython-Archives
+# Python-Practice-Codes
- Python Codes for learning Basic Syntax , OOPs and other concepts
+Codes for python basic